Put on your science caps, dear readers! Today we are learning about the Nitrogen Cycle!

 In its most basic terms, the nitrogen cycle is a process by which bacteria convert atmospheric nitrogen into a form available to plants.
 Plants use the nitrogen to grow.
 The plants are then eaten and turned into organic waste.
 This waste enters the soil where it is again taken up by plants.
 And so it goes!

 Nitrogen (N2) makes up 78% of our atmosphere and it is a necessary component of every living thing.
-Nitrogen, in the form of Nitrates (N03), Nitrites (NO2), and Ammonium (NH4) help create amino acids and nucleic acids, which turn into proteins and DNA.
+Nitrogen, in the form of nitrates (N03), nitrites (NO2), and ammonium (NH4) help create amino acids and nucleic acids, which turn into proteins and DNA.

-The Nitrogen Cycle consists of:
+The nitrogen cycle consists of:

 Atmospheric nitrogen is generally unavailable to plants, but they really need it.
 For nitrogen to be absorbed by plants it must be “fixed”.
-When lightening strikes the Earth, nitrogen is fixed, but the majority of fixation occurs via microorganisms called diazotrophs.
+When lightning strikes the Earth, nitrogen is fixed, but the majority of fixation occurs via microorganisms called diazotrophs.